DaimaoPPK/EZModpacker/README.md

 ## Section
 ```[${x}]```
-downloads following this will be installed in ${x} directory
+downloads following this will be put in ${x} directory

 ## Attribute
 `<>` following left value is attribute field.
 You can seperate each attribute with comma.